home | scholarship | a life | memorabilia | family corner | rb news & notes | sitemap

 Helpers

-Later, under the guidance of Connecticut Community Care, Inc., we organized professional help to address the evolving situation at home, until she was able to qualify for a special program of the State of Connecticut (called Connecticut Home Care Program for Elders), designed to help elders on fixed incomes to remain at home as long as possible.
+Later, under the guidance of Connecticut Community Care, Inc., we organized more professional help to address the evolving situation at home, until Roberta was able to qualify for a special program of the State of Connecticut (called Connecticut Home Care Program for Elders), designed to help elders on fixed incomes to remain at home as long as possible.

 Finally, though, the combination of Roberta's advancing dementia and our own diminishing resources led us to seek shelter for Roberta in a group care environment.
 We were fortunate in finding such shelter in the Odd Fellows Home of Connecticut, also known as Fairview.